 What support will there be for my child’s overall well-being?

 Astmoor Primary has a caring and supportive ethos.
 We are an inclusive school and carry the Inclusion Mark in recognition of this.We make sure all our children have the highest levels of pastoral care possible.
-We employ an Art Therapist for one day per week.
-She works with children with more complex emotional needs.
 The addition of a School Family Support Worker also ensures that the wider needs of the family and child are fully supported and co-ordination of other services is smooth.
 We work in partnership with many outside agencies such as School Health, Primary CAMHS and and our Education Welfare service in order to support the needs of all children.
-All our staff are trained in child protection procedures and there are three members of staff, Mrs Aldridge, Headteacher, Mrs Newitt and the Family Support Worker, Liz Hughes, who are specially designated to ensure the safeguarding of all children.
+All our staff are trained in child protection procedures and there are two members of staff, Mrs Aldridge, Headteacher and the Family Support Worker, Liz Hughes, who are specially designated to ensure the safeguarding of all children.

 How will my child be included in activities outside the classroom?

 We ensure all children with SEND are able to access all activities and school trips enjoyed by their peers (although these may have be adapted for those with specific needs).
-We consult with parents / carers when planning activities to ensure safety and inclusion when it will help meet the child’s needs.
-Some children with complex needs will receive extra funding and this will be used where possible to employ staff on a one-to-one basis to promote independence but to also support inclusion at all times.
+We consult with parents / carers when planning activities to ensure safety and inclusion.
+Some children with complex needs will receive extra funding and this may be used to employ additional staff to promote independence and allow inclusion in as much of the day as possible.